-Bubble nests are a sign that they are happy, healthy and ready to breed.
+Bubble nests are a sign that your betta is happy, healthy and ready to breed.
 Male will blow these bubbles so their female counterparts can lay their eggs in them.

 Fun Fact: Did you know that Bubble Nests are also called Foam Nests?

 Blub, in particular, is a weekly nest builder so if he’s not blowing bubbles once a week we know we need to check the pH of the water and make sure that the ammonia levels aren’t too high.

 — Poor Health

-— Not the right Age
+— Not the Right Age

 — Poor Water Quality/Cleanliness